Digital tools for STEAM education and Makers pedagogy

 • have a good idea of the bases of the Python language,

-• be prepared and motivated to continue reading the introductive book :
+• be prepared to read (namely) the introductive book :

 Saturday 11, October - First steps with Python and Jupyter notebooks (cont'd)